ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 ```

 If the inference is successful, the output `pypopsyn/learning/infer.py` will be saved in the directory specified in the
 `save_dir` option.
-Specifically, inference will create two folders in this directory, namely a `logs` folder and a
-`models` folder containing subfolders of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes
+Specifically, inference will create a `logs` folder in this directory containing subfolders of the
-the date and time when the inference was launched.
+form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the inference was launched.

 Each subfolder in the `logs` directory will contain an `inference_results.csv` file containing the labels (ground
 truths) for each sample and the corresponding predictions from the trained model.
 For example, in case of inference for